 Coordinating your benefits made simple

 Having more than one source of healthcare coverage after you turn 65 is good.
 If you receive coverage from Medicare and Medicaid, an employer or other health plan, knowing which source will pay your expenses first can help you to understand and ensure that your benefits are coordinated.

 In these situations, Medicare essentially takes a “wait and see” approach.
-The insurance provider or workers’ compensation benefit assumes the primary role.
-Often, there are no further claims to pay, but Medicare may make conditional payments to the healthcare provider if the primary payer doesn’t pay the claims within 120 days.
+The insurance provider or workers’ compensation benefit assumes the primary payer role.
+However, Medicare may make conditional payments to the healthcare provider if the primary payer doesn’t pay the claims within 120 days.

 - Fewer than 20 employees: Medicare pays first, then the employer plan.

-If you’re disabled and have employer coverage plus Medicare, the answer also depends on the size of the company:
+If you’re under 65 and have a disability, the answer will also depend on the size of the company:

 - Fewer than 100 employees: Medicare pays first, then the employer plan.

-If you’re about to turn 65, Medicare doesn’t automatically know that you have existing coverage.
-So, about 3 months before Medicare eligibility begins, Medicare will send a letter directing you to a website where you can fill out a questionnaire in which you will be asked about any coverage you may currently have.
-Based on the information you provide to set up your coverage profile and make sure your claims are paid correctly.
+Medicare eligibility begins three months before you turn 65.
+At that time, Medicare will send you a letter directing you to a website to fill out a questionnaire in which you will be asked about any coverage you may currently have.
+Based on the information you provide, Medicare will set up your coverage profile to make sure your claims are paid correctly.

 Keep Your Doctors Up to Date

-Be sure to tell your doctors and your other healthcare providers if you become eligible for Medicare, or if there’s any change in either your employment status or coverage.
+Be sure to let your doctors and other healthcare providers know when you become eligible for Medicare.
 This will help you keep your benefits coordinated and avoid any unnecessary delays in getting your claims processed.